How to Build a Detailed Facebook Insights Report

 What Facebook Insights Metrics You Should Track?

 There is an array of metrics on your Facebook Insights report, which provide you with a page performance assessment.
-Let's have a look at each particular metric that could matter to you.
+Let's have a look at each particular metric that could matter to you and your overall digital marketing efforts.

 Post Reach and Impressions

-Impressions are the number of times your particular page or a post has been seen.
+Impressions are the number of times your particular page or post has been seen.
 The content may be seen by the same person multiple times.
-Each contact, regardless if it’s unique or not, is counted as an impression.
+Each contact, regardless if it’s unique or not, is counted as an impression in Facebook data.

 Reach is the total number of unique individuals who have seen your content.

 One thing to consider is the sub-metrics of reach and impressions.
-Post-reach, post-impression, page-reach and page-impressions.
+These are the following KPIs: post-reach, post-impression, page-reach and page-impressions.

-Post-impression is a metric that shows the number of page followers that have seen the particular post.
-Post-reach works similar to post-impression, the only difference is that it counts unique page follower views.
+Post-impression is a metric that shows the number of page followers that have seen a particular post.
+Post-reach works similarly to post-impression, the only difference is that it counts unique page follower views.

 Now, let's dig deeper just a bit more into impressions and reach: